 International Studies is an ideal major if you are interested in a career that involves interaction with people from other cultures either in New Zealand or overseas.
 This covers a wide range of occupations and includes:

 You will be introduced to the discipline through a number of compulsory papers in international studies, while language and intercultural competence papers provide you with the intercultural and transnational competence and skills to interact in international and multicultural contexts.

 Your learning at AUT takes you out of the traditional lecture room environment.
 For example, the two intercultural competence papers include critical incidents, field trips, discussions and collaborative work.

 Learning continues out of the classroom with the help of technology, including blogs and wikis, and the virtual learning environment Second Life in which students have the chance to explore virtual representations of other cultures and meet people from those cultures.

-In the second year, you can experience overseas study with the possibility of exchanges in Japan, China, Taiwan, Korea, Hong Kong, Spain, or a country in the Pacific or South America.
+In the second year, you can experience overseas study with the possibility of student exchanges in Japan, China, Taiwan, Korea, Hong Kong, Spain, the Netherlands or a country in the Pacific or South America.

 What is intercultural competence?Intercultural competence is the ability to establish and maintain relationships with people from other cultures — including different ethnicities, race, religions, physical or mental disabilities, or even a different discipline of study.

-Even if you are not very familiar with a culture or can't speak much of the language, you have the knowledge, skills and attitude to be effectively deal with difference and the unfamiliar.
-You can then interact with others using the appropriate behaviour thereby avoiding miscommunication and misunderstandings.
+Even if you are not very familiar with a culture or can't speak much of the language, by increasing your intercultural competence you will gain the knowledge, skills and attitude to effectively engage with difference and the unfamiliar.
+You will then be able to interact with others using the appropriate behaviour thereby avoiding miscommunication and misunderstandings.

-Intercultural competence also means being more aware of your own culture, and your own values and beliefs that form your individual identity.
+Intercultural competence also means being more aware of your own culture, and your own values and beliefs that form your individual identity and worldview.

 Upon successful completion of this programme, graduates will have the knowledge to: